Watch a video about Nico to see how he thrived at the SIELC:

 To address these needs, we operate two schools.
-Our Bronx Early Learning Center in the South Bronx and Staten Island Early Learning Center are model programs that prepare 3-5 year olds, many with significant developmental delays, for success in kindergarten.
+Our Bronx Early Learning Center (BELC) in the Bronx and Staten Island Early Learning Center (SIELC) in Tottenville are model programs that prepare 3-5-year-olds, many with significant developmental delays, for success in kindergarten and beyond.

-Our staff also includes a psychologist and full-time nurse.
-Teachers encourage the involvement of parents and caregivers and offer support groups, individual counseling, educational workshops on behavior management, health and hygiene issues, language development, fine-motor development, parental rights and advocacy.
-In both schools, skilled and talented professionals routinely review and adjust the children’s Individualized Education Plans (IEP).
+Teachers encourage the involvement of parents and caregivers and offer support groups, individual counseling, educational workshops on behavior management, health and hygiene issues, language development, fine-motor development, and information on parental rights and advocacy.
+In both schools, skilled and talented professionals routinely review and adjust the students' Individualized Education Plans (IEPs).

-State-approved evaluations are provided free of charge to every child and include psychological, educational, speech and language, occupational or physical therapy assessments.
-Once the children are about to graduate from the ELC, the team helps identify the most appropriate and least restrictive environment for the children’s next move – kindergarten.
+Once students are ready to graduate from the ELC, our staff helps identify the most appropriate and least restrictive environment for a child's next move – kindergarten.